 Despite an immense fire at one of Lebanon’s oil facilities being extinguished and the power network running again, daily life in Lebanon is still marked by an economic crisis and political difficulties.
+‘I never wanted to leave my country, but that’s my only hope now,’ says Wissam Nasrallah, a Lebanese journalism student.

 At the Zahrani oil facility, firefighters managed to put out the fire which broke out this morning after a tank from the Lebanese army caught fire.
 According to Minister of Energy Walid Fayyad, the cause of the fire is unknown.